-The flagship of West Tennessee Healthcare is a 635-bed tertiary care center.
-(Map of Medical Center) The only tertiary care hospital between Memphis and Nashville, the hospital serves a 17-county area of rural West Tennessee.
+The flagship of West Tennessee Healthcare is a 642-bed tertiary care center.
+The only tertiary care hospital between Memphis and Nashville, the hospital serves a 17-county area of rural West Tennessee.
 Approximately 400,000 persons reside within the service area.
-Within General Hospital, there exists six ‘centers of excellence’: the Tennessee Heart and Vascular Center, Kirkland Cancer Center, West Tennessee Women’s Center, West Tennessee Rehabilitation Center, West Tennessee Neuroscience and Spine, and Emergency Services.
+Within General Hospital, there exists six ‘centers of excellence’: the West Tennessee Heart and Vascular Center, Kirkland Cancer Center, West Tennessee Women’s Center, West Tennessee Neuroscience and Spine Center, and Emergency Services.
 Each center has an historic reputation of ‘high-tech, high-touch’ skills.

 It is now convenient to pay your hospital bill online.
 Click here to find out more about paying your bill online.